jmcnamara/XlsxWriter/docs/html/_sources/working_with_memory.txt

 The trade-off when using ``'constant_memory'`` mode is that you won't be able to take advantage of any new features that manipulate cell data after it is written.
-Currently there are no such features.
+Currently the only such feature is :ref:`Worksheet Tables <tables>`.

 For larger files ``'constant_memory'`` mode also gives an increase in execution speed, see below.